bayfrontmedia/bones-service-api/docs/setup.md

 - `user.allow_register`: Allow public user registration
 - `user.allow_delete`: Allow users to delete their own accounts
 - `user.unverified_expiration`: If RBAC users [require verification](https://github.com/bayfrontmedia/bones-service-rbac/blob/master/docs/setup.md#configuration),
-duration (in minutes) before unverified users are deleted via a scheduled job.
+duration (in minutes) before unverified users are deleted via a scheduled job. `0` to disable.
+- `user.unverified_new_only`: Remove only new unverified users?
+When `false`, all unverified users will be eligible for deletion.
 - `user.password_request`: Allow users to request a password reset, along with its rules.
 - `user.verification`: Require users to verify their email addresses, along with its rules.
 - `tenant.allow_create`: Allow non-admin users to create tenants?